pongasoft/emscripten-glfw/README.md

 - canvas1 is hi dpi aware (`glfwWindowHint(GLFW_SCALE_FRAMEBUFFER, GLFW_TRUE)`)
 - canvas2 is **not** hi dpi aware (but can be made so with the "Enable" Hi DPI Aware button)
-- canvas2 is fully resizable (use the square handle to resize) (`emscripten_glfw_make_canvas_resizable(window2, "#canvas2-container", "#canvas2-handle")`)
+- canvas2 is fully resizable (use the square handle to resize) (`emscripten::glfw3::MakeCanvasResizable(window2, "#canvas2-container", "#canvas2-handle")`)

 You can enable/disable each window/canvas independently:

 - When 2 (or more) canvases are present, the canvas that has focus can receive keyboard events.
 If no other element on the page has focus, then the last canvas that had the focus will receive these events.
 Clicking with the left mouse button on a canvas gives it focus.
-- When there is only 1 canvas, the implementation try to be smart about it and will route keyboard (and other relevant) events to the single canvas provided that nothing else has focus (the 'Change focus/Text' field is used to test this feature since clicking in the text field grabs the focus).
+- When there is only 1 canvas, the implementation tries to be smart about it and will route keyboard (and other relevant) events to the single canvas if nothing else has focus (the 'Change focus/Text' field is used to test this feature since clicking on the text field grabs the focus).

 The demo uses webgl to render a triangle (the hellow world of gpu rendering...).